entice/entice/server.md

 Subtopics set the map you're on.
 (Future extensions might build on group-specific subtopics)

-Token API: You receive the `access_token` through the area channel.
+Token API: You receive the `access_token` through the entity channel.

 ---